Choosing a Payment Gateway

 - There are usually no fixed charges (only a commission over transactions).
 Of course, the disadvantage is a less attractive commission rate, usually between 5.5% and 12%, with a $0.80 fixed rate per transaction.
 It is also worth noting that the name on the customer’s credit card statement will be the name of the payment company, not yours.

-See the list of ready-to-use payment processing integrations for X-Cart 5 in our Marketplace.
-Choose the one that looks good for your needs and contact the payment gateway reps directly to create a merchant account.
+Choose the integration that looks good for your needs and contact the payment gateway reps directly to create a merchant account.
 Can’t find your payment gateway in this list?
-Email us at firstname.lastname@example.org.
+Email us at email@example.com.

 From the technological point of view, you should consider the type of integration and security measures offered by each gateway.
 One of the most important criteria is that your customers receive a consistent and smooth transaction experience through this process.
 Many 3rd party payment gateways forget this fact.
 The feature acceptable for quick implementation is web form integration with the payment gateway: integration simply consists of a web form to send payment information.
 In a typical transaction, therefore, your сustomer is shunted from your website to the payment gateway website.
 The look and feel of both websites are different resulting in a non-consistent experience.
 This is proven to reduce the trust factor for a customer.
 Some payment gateways allow you to put a header banner or a logo.
 This, however, is not enough to provide a consistent experience.
 Some of the best payment services allow complete customization of the payment pages.
 You can change the text color, size, font, background colors, header, header background, etc. - all through an easy-to-use web based interface.
 In selecting a payment gateway, ensure that you obtain an interface that allows you to completely customize the payment pages.
 If you are looking to get a secure and uniform integration, you should choose a gateway with the most complex integration method.
 However, the first thing you should do is consult with your hosting provider if you comply with all the requirements (SSL certificate, permission to install components, permission to open ports in the firewall, etc.)